Cowboys for Trump leader released from jail pending trial

 Griffin last year was barred from in-person visits with his son following social media posts that have generated threats and for refusing to abide by COVID-19 mask requirements.

 Current custody terms are unclear.
-Griffin continued to openly flout the state’s mask requirement at a public meetings as a county commissioner.
+Griffin continued to openly flout the state’s mask requirement at a public meeting in January as a county commissioner.

-Colleagues on the Otero County commission hve called on Griffin to resign in the aftermath of the Capitol siege.
+Colleagues on the Otero County commission have called on Griffin to resign in the aftermath of the Capitol siege.

-State election regulators recently sued Griffin over his refusal to register Cowboys for Trump as a political group as agreed upon in arbitration.
+State election regulators recently sued Griffin over his refusal to register Cowboys for Trump as a political group, as he agreed upon in arbitration.
 Griffin says the group is a for-profit business and that he worries about contributors being identified and harassed.